wavemaker/docs/website/blog/2020-12-08-wavemaker-release-10-6-version.md

 ### External CI-CD for Web and Mobile

 WaveMaker supports external CI/CD for both web and mobile apps from 10.6.0 onwards.
 It makes WaveMaker much more flexible to work with Studio or outside WaveMaker Studio.

-### Up-to-date Libraries

-Libraries are hosted in the public npm registry (Angular library), and Maven (Jars).
-Therefore, all the required libraries are available to use without needing to import ZIP files manually.

-We upgraded the versions of Spring, Hibernate, Log4j to Log4j-2.
-To know our latest list of updated libraries, see [WaveMaker 10.6 Technology Stack](/learn/wavemaker-release-notes/v10-6-0#technology-stack).

 ### Docker Upgrade